 The Academy is incredibly intensive, with a new exam each week from Network Fundamentals, data tools, penetration testing and other security courses.
 You will also use a range of tools specific to the employers.
 They also work on presentation skills and creative ways to enhance your careers.

 While at the Academy, you will be paid £150 a week plus expenses, which I have heard has put off some people.
 However, most are offered jobs after (or at least interviews), and the salaries are good for entry level, with an excellent earning potential in the years to follow.
+Successful applicants benefit from structured training and employment opportunities upon acceptance into the programme.
 From my Academy off the 19 who finished 18 are currently have careers in Cyber Security or Support roles in some form.

 Self Skill Up